gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Issues

-* Is it worth validating the id/version returned by the service against what we asked for?
-* Handling of buildscript classpath is done in both `DefaultScriptPluginFactory` and `DefaultPluginRequestApplicator`, depending on whether there are plugin requests or not.
-Should move all this handling to live in a single place outside of `DefaultScriptPluginFactory`.
-Looks like the handling in `DefaultScriptPluginFactory` could simply be removed, and the call to `PluginRequestApplicator` done regardless of whether there are plugin requests or not.
 * `PluginResolutionServiceResolver` has a hardcoded set of version matchers to detect a dynamic version.
 Should instead be injected with the `VersionMatcher` provided by the dependency resolution services.
 * `PluginResolutionServiceResolver` should not need to use a `StartParameterResolutionOverride`.